KD-Long/Power-BI-on-macbook-m1-m2-chip/readme.md

 ### M1/M2 chips

 - The Apple M1 and M2 chips, used in MacBooks and other Apple devices, are based on the ARM architecture.
-They are not x86 chips.
+They are not intel x86 chips.
 Both the M1 and M2 chips are 64-bit processors.

 ### Virtual machine